sstandre/tmm/README.rst

 This fork contains the vectorized version of the functions implemented in Solcore: https://github.com/qpv-research-group/solcore5
+Tests are BROKEN in the current version.

-Below is the original documentation of the package
+Below is the original documentation of the package.

 --------------------------------------------